 “It also creates an environment that allows your employees to put their best efforts forward as they will see a clear link between their contributions and the overall goals of your organization.”

-—Tanveer Naseer , writer, leadership coach and host of Leadership Biz Cafe Podcast
+—Tanveer Naseer, writer, leadership coach and host of Leadership Biz Cafe Podcast

-3. Keep your words short.
+3. Choose your words carefully.

 "The biggest lesson I've learned about leadership is the outsized impact your words suddenly have on others.